Steven-Chen2021/CATS/README.md

 verification code in `localStorage` and swaps to a dashboard layout with a placeholder navigation bar.

+> **Handsontable dependency** – Several admin pages now render interactive
+> tables with [Handsontable](https://handsontable.com/).
+The project loads the
+> library and its styles from the official CDN at runtime, so make sure your
+> development environment has internet access when visiting those pages.
+No
+> extra installation steps are required beyond `npm install` above.

 ---

 ## 🧭 Repository structure